Elderberry Flower Identification: Fresh Elderberry Tincture Recipe

 Late Summer |

-Berry formation begins as the clusters develop into fruits, which mature into black berries. |
+Berry formation as clusters develop into fruits, maturing into black berries |

-It is good practice to harvest elderberries only when the fruits are fully ripe and to cook them before consumption.
-Properly prepared elderberries can be safely eaten, but raw berries and other parts of the plant should not be eaten due to potential toxicity.
+It’s good practice to harvest elderberries only when fully ripe and to cook them before eating.
+Properly prepared elderberries are safe to consume, but raw berries and other plant parts should be avoided due to potential toxicity.
 Elderberries have traditionally been used to help with ailments such as the common cold.
-The right stage is everything in herbalism.
+Timing is everything in herbalism. |

 Environmental Impact of Elder Trees